xoplog/xop-go/README.md

 a single server, lots of different spans, then how can you quickly reference the request-level span from one the sub-spans or one of the other requests that is a child of the main request.
-There is no standard way to distinguish a span that is simply a separate thread of execution or one that is a fully separate request.
+There is no standard way to distinguish a span that is simply a separate thread of execution or one that is a related request on a different server.

-The thing that is most broken are back (parent) references.
-Since the parent references will all normally share the same trace-id, if everything is stored by trace-id, then lookups should still be fast and excessive indexes won't be a problem.

 The format of logs isn't easy to extend because there are is no meta-level or standard for what log fields mean.
+The closest for this is the naming semantics that are included in the Open Telementry project.

+Once the logs are generated, good logging systems tag each line with trance and span identifiers, but the logs are still stored, searched, and dispalyed as lines.
+Most of the value comes from the context of the log so recording them as lines removes misses the point.

+Another issue with most structured loggers is that they over-collect details that don't matter and un-invest in how the logs are presented.
+The extra details are sometimes useful, but they increase the cost to process and store the logs.
+More importantly, they can clutter the display so that it has lots of data but does not present much information.

+The standard model does not lend itself to experimentation with what kinds of things are logged and how they're presented.
+At [BlueOwl](https://www.blueowl.xyz), we discovered that logging tables was very valuable.
+We had support for displaying tables in our log viewer.
+For some very complicated bugs, displaying tables in the logs was instrumental in finding the problem.

 ## Alternatives